Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/gettingstarted/_index.md

   implementation.

 Finally, run the example in vscode (`Run -> Start Debugging`).
-Keep in mind that the `Local API` must have been activated on the SysAP for this step, see the [prerequisites]({{<relref prerequisites>}}) for details.
-If successful, your SysAP should now provide the new devices.
+Keep in mind that the `Local API` must have been activated on the System Access Point for this step, see the [prerequisites]({{<relref prerequisites>}}) for details.
+If successful, your System Access Point should now provide the new devices.

 ![Screenshot of the App showing two virtual devices added by the Addon](app_actuators.jpg "When addon is running, the virtual devices appear in the app and can be controlled")

-Open the `House Structure` on your SysAP and place the devices into rooms, then they can be used normally.
+Open the `House Structure` on your System Access Point and place the devices into rooms, then they can be used normally.
 When switching the devices using the app, you should now see corresponding console output in the `Debug Console` pane of Visual Studio Code.